 Traditional Ramadan Dishes in Turkey

 It is a little paradoxical that the month known for fasting is also celebrated for feasts and succulent dishes.
-There are certain transition Turkish dishes served in Ramadan, after the sunset feasts.
+There are certain transition Turkish dishes served which are no less than a treat on Ramadan in Turkey for tourists.
 Here is a list of the most loved delicacies that you will not stop craving once you have tasted them.

 • Turkish Soups: Traditional Turkish soup is served as the first course during the meals in many Anatolian homes.
 During the holy month of Ramadan, the fast is always broken with soup, fresh bread and olives.